Studying abroad gives you the opportunity to broaden your experience and knowledge of other countries and their planning systems.

 European Exchange Programme

-For students taking the four year MPlan course there are also exchange arrangements with Denmark (Aalborg), France (Lyon) and Italy (Milan) for the spring semester of the fourth year.
+For students taking the four year MPlan course there are also exchange arrangements with Denmark (Aalborg) and Italy (Milan) for the spring semester of the fourth year.

-You do not need to be a Danish or Italian speaker to take the Denmark or Italian options, though a basic knowledge of Italian would be useful for the Milan and a working knowledge of French is required for Lyon.
+You do not need to be a Danish or Italian speaker to take the Denmark or Italian options, though a basic knowledge of Italian would be useful for Milan.

 European Exchange is a great opportunity to spend between 3 and 12 months in another European country, and have it count towards your degree.
 You get to experience another culture and a new way of looking at your subject.